aibrite/jdash-docs/src/client/basic-concepts.md

 Dashboard element contains one layout element and many dashlets inside that layout element.
 Layout is responsible for managing drag-drop, resizing and saving/loading dashlet positions.

 It is also possible to develop new layout elements by inheriting `jdash.DashboardLayout` class.
 Currently JDash framework contains one layout element: `j-grid-layout`.
-In future